← Back to all apps

 Full Description

 Search for tasks in the workspace and render a preview of the results.
-Use when the user wants to explore and search for tasks in the workspace, such as when the user asks to 'show me my tasks' or 'show me tasks for the week'.
+Use only when the user explicitly opts in with rendering a preview of the search results.
 All search filters are optional, but use at least one search filter to limit the results to a specific set of tasks.
-For example, use the 'completed' filter to show only completed tasks, or the 'start_on_before' filter to show tasks that started before a certain date.
-Combine filters to find tasks that match multiple criteria, such as 'show me tasks assigned to Sarah that are due after next Monday'.
+For example, use the 'completed' filter to show only completed tasks, or when the user uses possessive language like 'my' (e.g., 'my tasks', 'my overdue tasks', 'my high-priority tasks'), you MUST always set assignee_any='me', in addition to any other applicable filters.
 Use the 'text' filter as a freeform search term to find tasks that match the specified text (exactly) in the task name or description.
 After calling this tool, do not summarize, list, or mention specific task names in your response.

 Parameters (0 required, 14 optional)